Next Free LSAT Logic Games Workshop:

 Basically, we're selecting some variables but not others, and we're associating variables of different types with each other.
 There's no sequencing or linear aspect to this game.

-Due to LSAC's copyright rules, I'm forced to leave out certain details of the game.
-You'll need a copy of the exam in order to follow along.
+Due to copyright restrictions, I'm forced to leave out the text of the game.
+You'll need a copy of LSAT PrepTest 57 (the June 2009 LSAT) in order to follow along.

 Setup and Main Diagram